What dictation software is safe to use for HIPAA-protected patient notes?

 HIPAA does not certify or list approved dictation tools.
 Compliance is a function of how the software handles protected health information (PHI), specifically whether audio or transcribed text leaves the controlled environment.
 Cloud transcription services like Otter, Rev, and Win+H upload audio to vendor servers; using them with PHI requires a signed Business Associate Agreement (BAA) with the vendor and explicit policy coverage.

-A simpler architecture is local-only transcription, where audio stays on the doctor's workstation for transcription.
-StarWhisper is a Windows desktop app built around this design: OpenAI's Whisper model can run entirely on the local machine via whisper.cpp.
-In Local Mode there is no cloud audio upload for transcription and no telemetry of audio content, which can reduce vendor disclosure risk.
-Your organization should still verify the configuration against its own HIPAA policies.
+A simpler architecture is local-only transcription, where audio never leaves the doctor's workstation.
+StarWhisper is a Windows desktop app built around this design: OpenAI's Whisper model runs entirely on the local machine via whisper.cpp.
+In default mode there is no cloud upload, no telemetry of audio content, and no third-party processor handling PHI, so no BAA is needed because no covered third party touches the data.

 Practical setup for clinical use:

-The same Local Mode architecture also supports offline use after setup: no internet dependency for transcription means no PHI is uploaded for transcription.
+Several clinics already use StarWhisper this way, including a German GP cited in a public testimonial.
+The architecture is the same one that lets it run offline on planes: no internet dependency means no PHI in transit.
 This does not constitute legal advice; verify the configuration against your organization's HIPAA policy.

 Download StarWhisper for Windows